AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - Application teams should strive to keep mesh and particle data structures on the GPU for as long as possible, minimizing movement back to the CPU.
-  This strategy lends itself to AMReX applications readily; the mesh and particle data can stay on the GPU for most subroutines with the exception of redistribution and I/O operations.
+  This strategy lends itself to AMReX applications readily; the mesh and particle data can stay on the GPU for most subroutines except for of redistribution, communication and I/O operations.

-- AMReX's GPU strategy is focused on launching GPU kernels inside :cpp:`MFIter` loops.
-By performing GPU work within :cpp:`MFIter` loops, GPU work is isolated to independent data sets on simple AMReX data objects, providing consistency and safety that matches AMReX's coding methodology.
+- AMReX's GPU strategy is focused on launching GPU kernels inside AMReX's :cpp:`MFIter` and :cpp:`ParIter` loops.
+By performing GPU work within :cpp:`MFIter` and :cpp:`ParIter` loops, GPU work is isolated to independent data sets on well-established AMReX data objects, providing consistency and safety that also matches AMReX's coding methodology.
+Similar tools are also available for launching work outside of AMReX loops.

-- AMReX further parallelizes GPU applications by utilizing CUDA streams.
+- AMReX further parallelizes GPU applications by utilizing streams.
-  CUDA guarantees execution order of kernels within the same stream, while allowing different streams to run simultaneously.
-AMReX places each iteration of :cpp:`MFIter` loops on separate streams, allowing each independent iterations to be run simultaneously and maximize available GPU resources.
+  Streams guarantee execution order of kernels within the same stream, while allowing different streams to run simultaneously.
+AMReX places each iteration of :cpp:`MFIter` loops on separate streams, allowing each independent iteration to be run simultaneously and sequentially, while maximizing GPU usage.

-  The AMReX implementation of CUDA streams is illustrated in :numref:`fig:gpu:streams`.
+  The AMReX implementation of streams is illustrated in :numref:`fig:gpu:streams`.
   The CPU runs the first iteration of the MFIter loop (blue), which contains three GPU kernels.
 The kernels begin immediately in GPU Stream 1 and run in the same order they were added.
 The second (red) and third (green) iterations are similarly